-Hypogonadism is a treatable condition with a variety of treatment options, though primary hypogonadism is more difficult to treat.
-Men who have Type 1 or 2 diabetes are especially at risk.
-Doctors will often perform a blood test if you are showing symptoms of deficient testosterone levels before prescribing any treatment.
+Hypogonadism is a treatable condition with a variety of treatment options, although primary hypogonadism is more difficult to treat.
+Men who have Type 1 or Type 2 diabetes are especially at risk.
+Doctors often will perform a blood test if you are showing symptoms of deficient testosterone levels before prescribing any treatment.

 For more information about primary and secondary hypogonadism, visit the UPMC Men’s Health Center or call 1-877-647-4636(4MEN).